 Our Jurassic Theatre shows a short film on ‘The Jurassic Coast and Finding fossils at Charmouth’ (adults £1, children 50p).
 We also have a shop stocked with books for all levels, including some of our own publications, toys and souvenirs.

-Throughout the year we run guided fossil hunting walks and rockpooling walks along the local coastline.
+Throughout the year we run guided fossil hunting walks, rockpooling, beach cleans and nurdle hunts along the local coastline.
 The Centre also has an extensive education programme.
 For information about the activities we have to offer to school groups please see our Primary Schools and Secondary Schools sections.

 History of the Centre

 The Centre was set up in 1985 to encourage safe and sustainable collecting of Jurassic fossils from the local beaches.
 Since that time we have slowly expanded and now have three wardens plus a large group of hard-working volunteers.
 Being a charitable trust we are reliant on the support of a large and active friends organisation who help to man the desk, build displays and undertake management roles.
 Our latest phase of improvement was supported by the Fine Foundation and the Heritage Lottery Fund.

 “I graduated from the University of Portsmouth with a degree in Palaeobiology and Evolution in 2007.
 I was a volunteer at the Grant Museum of Zoology at UCL and the enquiries officer for the Palaeontology Department at The Natural History Museum in London before moving to Charmouth.
 I have been fascinated by fossils since I got my first dinosaur toy for my 5th birthday (Norman the Stegosaurus, who is still with me on my desk at the centre) and unlike most sensible kids, I never grew out of it!
 Working here at Charmouth, one of the most famous fossils sites in the world is my idea of a dream job.”

 Alison Ferris – Deputy Senior Warden